hmatuschek/pulseOxi/README.md

 <img align="middle" src="https://github.com/hmatuschek/pulseOxi/blob/master/hardware/pulse_scm.png" width="90%">

 This circuit is very reduced.
-It was designed as a "USB stick" without using SMD parts.
-Hence many parts usually enhancing the circuits stability and reliability have been omitted that should be added when a larger form factor is chosen anyway.
+It was designed as a USB dongle without using SMD parts.
+Hence many parts usually enhancing the circuit stability and reliability have been omitted and should be added when a larger form factor is chosen.
 For example, I omitted:

   * LED driver circuits,
   * A proper blocking pi-network or even a larger blocking capacitor to stabilize the supply voltage,